richardh8/thedigeratisagabook/README.md

 ## <img src="/images/hive_customer-employee.png" width="50"> [Chapter 2 - Glassbox Organizations (Customer & Employee Domain)](chapters/chapter-2/0-glassbox_organizations.md)
 - [Trust as a starting point](chapters/chapter-2/1-trust_as_a_starting_point.md)
+> "Never before has the need for trust been so great in order to build culture and organizations that are effectively productive, and set in a position for disruptive innovation in many areas and services they build.
+And maybe, trust is the true value at the bottom of all for an organization, even more today to take a journey towards digital transformation, which demands transformation of you."
 - [Culture eating strategy](chapters/chapter-2/2-culture_eating_strategy.md)
 - [What's in for me?](chapters/chapter-2/3-whats_in_for_me.md)
 - [As within as without](chapters/chapter-2/4-as_within_as_without.md)